-Unless you live in a bubble, it's impossible to avoid contact with all infections – but there are ways you can protect yourself and the baby from many harmful viruses and bacteria:
+It's impossible to avoid contact with all infections while you are pregnant – but there are ways you can protect yourself and the baby from many harmful viruses and bacteria:

 Have you got swollen, painful and bleeding gums?
 That's common during pregnancy.
 Your teeth are more likely to get covered in sticky plaque, and if it's not removed then that can lead to gum disease.
 This is due to your pregnancy hormones – you can pretty much blame your hormones for everything over the next six months!

 The good news is that you can get free dental care on the NHS during pregnancy and for a year after your baby is born.
 You'll need to ask your doctor or midwife for a maternity exemption certificate.

 You already know the basics – clean your teeth twice a day, avoid sugary snacks and drinks, and don't smoke or it will make any gum disease even worse.
 But did you also know that…

 - a soft toothbrush is best for sensitive gums